 Are your gums visible when you smile?
 Many people are embarrassed with their gummy smile and seek help from expert cosmetic dentists.
 There are a variety of services offered under cosmetic dentistry such as teeth whitening, teeth bonding, and gingival contouring to name a few.
 The main focus of this article is to understand what gingival contouring is, how it is done, and what its possible risk factors are.

 Why Gingival Contouring?

 Having a gummy smile can affect your overall image.
 When your smile shows bare pink flesh instead of pearly white teeth it looks ugly and awkward.
 Surgeries that include contouring of the gums help in removing extra gingival tissue from the teeth.
 These procedures are termed as gingival contouring.
 Getting a gingival contouring surgery pushes back the gum and brings forth a shining white set of teeth when you smile.
-The process of gingival contouring involves reshaping the gum tissue around your teeth with the help of a laser.
+The process of gingival contouring near you involves reshaping the gum tissue around your teeth with the help of a laser.
 A local anesthetic is applied to the gums, which leaves you with minor discomfort and no bleeding or stitches.